Back to main page Atlanta Appliances repair, Inc.

 closed Common

-FIGURE 30-9 (a) Squeeze the tabs to release the bucket switch. (b) SPST bucket switch.
-Use the
+(a) Squeeze the tabs to release the bucket switch. (b) SPST bucket switch.
+Use theohmmeter to test the switch contacts.

 (a) (c)